drewterry/mac-setup/README.md

 # mac-setup
 Setup script for mac os

+*I highly recommended reading through the shell scripts and dotfiles before installing this.*

 # Running

 The following command will run `setup.sh`, download this repository, and execute `install.sh`.